glpi-project/doc/source/modules/administration/rules/rulesmanagement.rst

 GLPI implements a mechanism for routing tickets opened by email, in order to create them in the right entity.

-See :doc:`Rules to assign a ticket opened via a mail collector </modules/administration/rules/mailcollector>`
+See :doc:`Rules for assigning a ticket opened via a mail collector </modules/administration/rules/mailcollector>`

 Rules for assigning authorizations to a user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~